 As a minimum third party liability insurance is important.
 If your sailing boat cannot live on a trailer on your drive, will you be able to afford a marina berth or find a convenient mooring?
 See our guide to finding the right mooring.

 If you are new to sailing do you may need to take training courses to learn boat handling techniques and how to use safety equipment and the communication systems?
 Each year, your sailing boat should be fully inspected to check for damage and to repair any wear and tear.
 If there is an engine it should be serviced on a regular basis.
 Read more about boat maintenance here

 Buying new vs used

 If you know exactly what you want in a sailing boat, buying new could be the best route for you.
 You will be able to specify the finish of your boat and choose from a list of optional extras.
 New sailing boats are normally sold with a manufacturer warranty, help give peace of mind.
 However, like a new car, a boat will depreciate in value over the first few years.

 If budget is a critical factor when choosing your sailing boat, a used boat may be a wise decision.
 A five-year-old model could save you 50 percent of the cost of a new boat and older boats can be picked up for a very modest amount.

 A larger boat is, therefore, possible for a lower purchase price when buying used.
 However, it’s important to budget for the cost of any additional features and equipment you will need.
 Used sailing boats rarely come with a warranty, making it very important to ensure that any boat you are considering purchasing has a full marine survey to check the condition and maintenance of the sailing boat.
-Read Buying a boat: first-time buyers’ guide.
+Read our boat-buying guide.

 boats.com offers a wide range of sailing boats for sale.
 Refine your search by price, location, length, brand and equipment.
-Start your search!
+Start your search here.